General Descriptions

 Example: Condition Monitoring domains

-The following additional ticket properties are defined:
+The following additional ticket property is defined:

 -